 Create a crisis flowchart that specifies who in your organization should be contacted in different scenarios.
 This can tie into a decision tree that addresses how to handle different kinds of comments and posts.
 Here are a few examples of how to approach a social media decision tree:

-- If the post should be better handled offline, suggest that the conversation continue via direct message or a phone call with customer service (or similar department).
+- If the post should be better handled offline, suggest that the conversation continues via direct message or a phone call with customer service (or a similar department).

 - If the post is not relevant or does not merit a response, simply ignore the posts.

 - If the post can be addressed publicly, draft a reply that includes the person’s name.

 Having prepared statements or replies to antagonistic posts that can be easily modified will help shorten your response time.
 These prepared responses can be written in collaboration with your legal department if necessary.

 Monitor your social media results all the time.

 Monitor reaction to your responses.
 Often, the initial reply will suffice; people online usually just want to be heard.
 But if the initial commenter responds, return to the decision tree to decide whether to delete/hide, ignore or continue to interact.
 It can be easy to get pulled into an endless conversation call sea-lioning.
 Sea-lioning is a type of trolling or online harassment which consists of pursuing people with persistent requests for evidence or repeated questions while maintaining a pretense of civility and sincerity.
 It may take the form of incessant, bad-faith invitations to engage in debate.